-Bill Mueller is in his second season as the Cardinals assistant hitting coach.
-Prior to joining the Cardinals, he served as the Chicago Cubs hitting coach in 2014.
+Bill Mueller is in his third season as a member of the Cardinals coaching staff and returns to his Assistant Hitting Coach duties in 2017 after serving as the team's First Base Coach in 2016.
+Prior to joining the Cardinals, Mueller served as the Chicago Cubs hitting coach in 2014.

 This is the third coaching assignment for Mueller, who served as interim hitting coach with the Los Angeles Dodgers during the 2007 season.
 He also worked in the front office of the Dodgers organization as a special assistant to the general manager from 2008-13.

 The switch-hitting infielder was drafted in the 15th round of the 1993 draft by the San Francisco Giants and made his Major League debut for the Giants in 1996.
 He played 11 seasons with four different organizations starting with the Giants (1996-2000, 2002), Cubs (2001-02), Red Sox (2003-05) and Dodgers (2006).